PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockC/README.md

 But, it’s not always clear whether a person’s words are actually announcing a disaster.
 Take this example:

-According to Oxford Languages English dictionary, the word "Ablaze" can mean the following:
+According to Oxford Languages English dictionary, *ablaze* can mean the following:

 - [ ] burning fiercely.\
 *"his clothes were ablaze"*